 Method 4 – Flush the Drain with Baking Soda and Vinegar

-If you notice the presence of gnats or drain flies around your sink area, baking soda, and vinegar is the best solution to get rid of them.
+If you notice the presence of gnats or drain flies around your sink area or near the drain, baking soda, and vinegar is the best solution to get rid of them.
 Sinks and drains can be a potential breeding ground for gnats, so it is important to treat the source.

-• Step 1 – You must first start by pouring a cup of vinegar and baking soda down the sink drain.
-The mixture will start to bubble up a bit.
+• Step 1 – Start by pouring a cup of vinegar and baking soda down the sink drain.
+The mixture will bubble up a bit, exterminating the gnats in the drain.

 • Step 3 – Pour boiling water down the drain to eliminate any organic matter buildup that may attract the gnats.